blackbat13/eternal-king/docs/characters/lorain.md

 Like a dandelion pushing through cosmic cracks, Lorain’s sanctuary sprouted where dimensions fray.
 One moment, empty void; the next, a warm-lit haven smelling of spiced rum and starlight.
 Patrons drifted in: time-lost samurai, weeping goblin merchants, a depressed black hole sipping espresso.
 Lorain moved among them—a woman frozen in her radiant thirties, wings folded like a promise, hair the color of spun sunlight.
 She served "Nyx’s Midnight Brew" (vampire tears, liquid shadow, and a hint of rebellion) and "Vera’s Last Shot" (brimstone, vengeance, and unexpected kindness).

 Xeroth was her chaos conductor.
 Today, a sentient coffee cup that judged your life choices ("*Oof.
 You *do* know regret isn’t a food group, right?*").
 Yesterday, a jukebox playing songs from dead civilizations.
 He’d steal tips, knock over stools, and call her "kid" just to see her roll her eyes—but if a patron threatened her?
-He’d become a dragon made of shattered mirrors, reflecting their cowardice back at them. *"Mess with the Sparrow,"* he’d hiss, scales glinting, *"and you answer to the storm."*
+He’d become a dragon made of shattered mirrors, reflecting their cowardice back at them. *"Mess with the Sparrow"* he’d hiss, scales glinting, *"and you answer to the storm."*

 But Lorain’s true power was her *voice*.